 The staff team were found to have the right skills and experience to meet the assessed needs of the residents.
-At the time of inspection, there was one staff vacancy and recruitment was underway for the position.
-The vacancy was being covered by a regular small number of agency staff which provided consistency of care for the residents.
+Although one staff member was on extended leave, this vacancy was being covered by a small number of regular relief staff.
+This provided consistency of care for the residents.
+A sample of staff files reviewed were found to contain all of the information required by the regulations.